The complex water treatment system was customized to meet strict U.S. Army mandates and extraordinary deadline parameters.

 Pretreatment equipment upstream of the RO’s includes the following: chlorine injection skids at the well head, triplex water softeners, triplex multi-media filters, and bisulfite injection and antiscalent injection skids just upstream of the RO system units to destroy the chlorine and help protect the membranes from scaling.
 Downstream treatment includes chemical injection skid for pH adjustment (due to dissolved carbon dioxide and low TDS in the RO water, it has a pH of approximately 5), a post chlorination skid, fluoridation skid, and a chambered clear well to allow chlorine contact time.
 Duplex variable frequency drive service pumps pump water from the clear well to the elevated water tower.

-Not only were the engineering and design specifications exceptionally demanding, but the timeline for installation of the system also imposed extreme constraints.
+Not only were the specifications exceptionally demanding, but the timeline for installation of the system also imposed extreme constraints.
 Part of the vendor selection process was based on ability to deliver a complete system within a stringent time frame.

 Because the project was already severely behind schedule before the contract was awarded, WaterProfessionals® had less than two weeks to provide complete submittals during the December holidays and a pressing 12-week delivery deadline, which is about half the time a job of that magnitude would ordinarily require.